Australia offers great educational opportunities if you are interested in working with athletes or managing sporting events.

 Australia has a strong sports culture with a thriving sports management industry.

-Career options are varied and achievable, from working for major national sports organizations to organizing events and doing sports marketing.
+Career options are varied and achievable, from working for major national sports organisations to organising events and doing sports marketing.

 If you’re passionate about sports and want to make it your career, Australia is the place to be.

-A sports management degree will get you there.
+A sports management degree can help upi get you there.

-Find out more about the ICMS Bachelor of Business (Sports Management) here.
+Find out more about the ICMS Bachelor of Business (Sports Management).

 A degree in sports management can open numerous career opportunities within Australia’s vibrant sports industry.
-Here are some frequently asked questions about pursuing a sports management degree in Australia:
+Here are some frequently asked questions (FAQs) about pursuing a sports management degree in Australia.

 Graduates can explore various roles, including: